Mississippi State vs. Ole Miss NCAA Football Odds, Plays and Insights | November 25, 2021

 - Mississippi State has seven wins against the spread in 11 games this year.

-- The Bulldogs have an ATS record of 3-2 in their five games as a favorite of 1 point or more so far this season.
+- The Bulldogs have an ATS record of 3-2 in their five games when favored by 1 point or more so far this season.

-- Mississippi State has eclipsed the over/under in 54.5% of its opportunities this year (six times in 11 games with a set point total).
+- Mississippi State has gone over the point total in 54.5% of its opportunities this year (six times over 11 games with a set point total).

-- Mississippi State is 6-2 against the spread and 6-2 overall in games when it scores more than 25.4 points.
+- When Mississippi State puts up more than 25.4 points, it is 6-2 against the spread and 6-2 overall.

-- Mississippi State is 6-3 against the spread and 6-3 overall when the team churns out more than 429.6 yards.
+- Mississippi State is 6-3 against the spread and 6-3 overall when the team amasses over 429.6 yards.

-- This year, the Bulldogs have 15 turnovers, five fewer than the Rebels have takeaways (20).
+- The Bulldogs have 15 giveaways this season, while the Rebels have 20 takeaways .

 - Find the latest spread and moneyline odds for Mississippi State at SISportsbook.